Canada forms own probe into Iran downing of Ukraine plane

 TORONTO (AP) — Canada is forming its own forensic examination and assessment team to examine evidence and information after Iran’s Revolutionary Guard shot down a Ukrainian jetliner in January, killing all 176 people on board.

-The office of Foreign Minister François-Philippe Champagne told The Associated Press the team will collect, organize and analyze all available information, evidence and intelligence about after the Jan.
+The office of Foreign Minister François-Philippe Champagne told The Associated Press the team will collect, organize and analyze all available information, evidence and intelligence about the Jan.
 8 crash near Tehran, and will advise the Canadian government on its credibility.

 “This is yet another step to uncover the truth, hold the Iranian regime to account and seek justice for the families of the victims.
 We will spare no efforts on behalf of the families of the victims to obtain justice and closure,” Champagne said in a statement provided to the AP.